Beam Global (BEEM): History, Ownership, Mission, How It Works & Makes Money

 Original location

-It was founded in San Diego, California, an area known for its focus on cleantech innovation.
+It was founded in San Diego, California, a region already known for its cleantech innovation and solar energy focus.

 Founding team members